markfili/QuickByte/README.md

 QuickByte v1.0
 =========

-Use for code review only, links the app uses are dead.
+Use for code review only.
+Links, the app uses, are dead.

 ### Android test app
 ---------